Art & Design

 In Art, children are encouraged to be reflective and evaluate their work, thinking about how they can make changes and keep progressing.
 Children are encouraged to experiment and then reflect on which ideas and techniques are most effective.

 Art and Design in the Early Years

 At Ponsbourne, our art and design teaching is based on the expectations of the National Curriculum.
-Each term, children complete art projects following our two-year rolling programme from AccessArt.
+Each half term, children complete art projects, exploring a range of diverse artists, following our two-year rolling programme of pathways from AccessArt.

 Basic skills are introduced and then built upon, including drawing, printmaking, painting and making.
 Skills are revisited and the use of ongoing sketchbook work underpins this process.
 Sketchbooks are used to enable pupils to try out different ideas and store visual information for future use.

 Visits (such as The Big Draw) enrich the learning.
 We encourage children to consider how great works of art affect them, their personal preferences and what they can learn from great artists to improve their own learning.
 Children learn to evaluate their own work, and develop and refine their techniques.
 We encourage cross-curricular practising of key skills learnt, for example, illustrating writing in English or creating reflective pictures in maths.

 Colour Code to Areas of Focus